 Early mornings are the best time to buy some fresh fruits and vegetables from the local producers in the open-air market at Gundulić Square.
 Treat yourself with some tasty Mediterranean vegetables and fruits from the vendor stalls at Gundulićeva Poljana.
 Or buy some fresh flowers!
 In February in Dubrovnik, you can buy yellow bunches of mimosa.
-Fluffy branches with seductive scent announce upcoming spring to Dubrovnik.
+Fluffy branches with seductive scent announce spring coming to Dubrovnik.

 3.9 Absorb the timeless beauty of Dubrovnik

 Most of all, winter in Dubrovnik with no tourist rush lets you to explore narrow and steep medieval cobbled streets of the old town unchanged for ages and to soak up the timeless beauty of Dubrovnik completely.